hoho0001/mad9135/docs/modules/week12/README.md

 ::: tip TODO
 - Find a NEW pairs programming partner for the Final Project
+- Tell your instructor who your partner is.
-- Start wireframing and sketching your app for the Final Project
+- Start wireframing, sketching, and planning your app for the Final Project
 - Pick a platform for your final App - iOS or Android
-- Think about which features you want to implement
+- Fill out your Course Eval forms for all your classes.
 :::